uezo/aiavatarkit/README.md

 )
 ```

-You can also adapt the same method for handling vision input with Claude and Gemini.
+You can also adapt the same method for handling vision input with Gemini.

 **NOTE**

-* Only the latest image will be sent to ChatGPT to avoid performance issues.
+* Only the latest image will be sent to Claude/Gemini to avoid performance issues.
 * The system uses function calling to determine if image retrieval is necessary, which adds approximately 500 milliseconds to 1 second to the processing time.